 Chestnuts are plentiful in several B vitamins, including thiamine, vitamin B6, riboflavin and folate.
 These vitamins are essential to keeping your brain healthy and protecting against disease.

 Deficiencies in any of these B vitamins can cause problems with cognition.
-Thiamine deficiency, for example, can lead to delirium while a folate deficiency can impair brain development in children.
-(13, 14)
+Thiamine deficiency, for example, can lead to delirium while a folate deficiency can impair brain development in children, research shows.

 To make sure you’re meeting your B vitamin needs and help optimize brain health, eat plenty of protein-rich foods, and consider adding a serving or two of chestnuts each day.

-Ten kernels (or approximately 84 grams) of roasted chestnuts contain approximately: (17)
+Ten kernels (about 84 grams) of roasted chestnuts contain approximately:

 - 206 calories